directus/docs/content/tutorials/1.getting-started/set-up-live-preview-with-nuxt.md

 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to create a Nuxt preview plugin to configure Live Preview.
 ---
 Directus' Live Preview feature allows you to show changes in your website collection before publishing and without the need to refresh the browser.